Skip to main content

 The question “Left Bank or Right Bank?” is a good entry point into Parisian property thinking.
 But it should never be the endpoint.

-What makes an apartment valuable in Paris is not the side of the Seine.
-It is the combination of a precise location (street, number, floor, orientation), condition (renovated or to renovate), floor area suited to the life project, and a price consistent with the market.
+What makes an apartment valuable in Paris is not which side of the Seine it sits on.
+It is the combination of a precise location (street, number, floor, orientation), condition (renovated or to renovate), a floor area suited to your plans, and a price in line with the market.

-On the Left Bank, you can find a dark, poorly laid-out, overpriced apartment on a noisy street in the 15th.
-On the Right Bank, you can discover a luminous gem with moldings and parquet, in a quiet courtyard in the 11th.
-And vice versa.
+On the Left Bank, you can find a dark, badly laid-out, overpriced apartment on a noisy street in the 15th.
+On the Right Bank, you can find a light-filled gem with mouldings and parquet on a quiet courtyard in the 11th.
+And the reverse.

-Since 2011, Home Select has been supporting buyers across all of Paris: 20 arrondissements, both banks, and Ile-de-France.
-Our 16 property hunters know every neighborhood, every micro-market, every street atmosphere.
-Their mission is not to confirm a geographical prejudice: it is to find, Left Bank or Right Bank, the address that will transform a project into a home.
+Since 2011, Home Select has supported buyers across all of Paris: 20 arrondissements, both banks, and Île-de-France.
+Our 16 property hunters know every neighbourhood, every micro-market, every street’s character.
+Their job is not to confirm a geographical prejudice but to find, Left Bank or Right Bank, the address that turns a plan into a home.

 The Seine does not divide Paris.
-It connects it.
-And the most beautiful apartments in the city are often the ones found just where you did not expect them.
+It joins it.
+And the finest apartments in the city are often the ones found just where you did not expect them.

 Frequently asked questions